interest-protocol/memez-swap/README.md

 It supports the following operations:

 - Create Pool to get the fun going.
+- No LpCoin, so ruggers go play somewhere else!
 - Swap to retire or jeet.
 - Referrals to pump together.
 - Flash loans for extra bling bling!